 In my final year of Primary School the whole of Year 6 worked together to create a time capsule.
 This was nothing new, I’m sure.
-No doubt that school field is now almost impossible to navigate with stepping on precious artifacts of a bygone era.
+No doubt that school field is now almost impossible to navigate without stepping on precious artifacts of a bygone era.
 But, the point is, we were attempting to put together a package that one day would be looked at by future children (probably with hover boots, and hover cars, and hover food, and hover dogs), so they could appreciate the wonderful world we lived in.

 My memory is a little hazy about the exact specifics of the items included, but there was definitely a Troll with bright orange hair.
 There was a piece of a sponge football (useful!), some braided string, a packet of pickled onion Space Raiders crisps (Best Before Date well before the capsule was due to be uncovered), and one of those bike reflectors that you got in packets of Frosties cereal.
 All absolutely perfect examples of early ‘90s childhood, I think you’ll agree.

 Unfortunately, there wasn’t room for everyone in Year 6 to donate an item, but because I was undoubtedly the most popular, smartest child in the school at that time I was given the opportunity to put forth an item.